AlexsLemonade/refinebio/ami/README.md

 This is used by worker instances of the AWS Batch cluster.

-Be sure that everything on the template instance is fully installed before using either of the create AMI scripts, and that you only destroy terraform until the AMI is complete.
+Be sure that everything on the template instance is fully installed before using either of the create AMI scripts, and that you only `terraform destroy` once the AMI is complete.